 Heart Rate Monitors Heart

-The first wireless heart rate monitor (HRM) was introduced in 1983 and since then many improvements have been made e.g.
+The first wireless heart rate monitor (HRM) was introduced in 1983, and since then, many improvements have been made e.g.

 • Ability to capture large amounts of data

-• Functions to aid with training e.g. high and low ranges for setting training zones
+• Functions to aid with training, e.g. high and low ranges for setting training zones

 • Ability to determine your VO2 max

-Factors effecting Heart Rate
+Factors affecting Heart Rate

 Many factors can alter your heart rate: